cea-trust-platform/trust-documentation/doc/source/srcs/reference/all.rst

 Parameters are:

-- **[format]**  (*type:* string into ['binaire', 'formatte', 'xyz', 'single_hdf']) Type of file (the file format).
+- **[format]**  (*type:* string into ['binaire', 'formatte', 'xyz', 'single_hdf', 'pdi']) Type of file (the file format).
 If xyz format is activated, the .xyz file from the previous calculation will be given for filename, and if formatte or binaire is choosen, the .sauv file of the previous calculation will be specified for filename.
 In the case of a parallel calculation, if the mesh partition does not changed between the previous calculation and the next one, the binaire format should be preferred, because is faster than the xyz format.
-If single_hdf is used, the same constraints/advantages as binaire apply, but a single (HDF5) file is produced on the filesystem instead of having one file per processor.
+If pdi is used, the same constraints/advantages as binaire apply, but it produces one (HDF5) file per node on the filesystem instead of having one file per processor.
+The single_hdf format is still supported but is obsolete, the PDI format is recommended.

 - **filename**  (*type:* string) Name of the save file.